HugoBlox/theme-research-group/content/authors/licka-dieye/_index.md

 ---
 # Display name
-title: "Licka Dieya"
+title: "Licka Dieye"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "licka-dieya"
+- "licka-dieye"

 # Is this the primary user of the site?
 superuser: false